Laban254/customer-management-api/README.md

 ## Endpoints

--   `POST /api/google/login/` - Initiates the Google OAuth2 login flow.
+-   `POST /auth/google/login/` - Initiates the Google OAuth2 login flow.
--   `GET /api/google/callback/` - Handles the Google OAuth2 callback and exchanges the authorization code for tokens.
+-   `GET /auth/google/callback/` - Handles the Google OAuth2 callback and exchanges the authorization code for tokens.
+-   `POST /auth/token/refresh/`- Refreshes the access token using the refresh token.
+-   `POST /auth/token/`- Exchanges credentials for a new access token..
 -   `GET /api/customers/` - Retrieves the list of customers associated with the authenticated user.
 -   `POST /api/customers/` - Creates a new customer associated with the authenticated user.
 -   `GET /api/orders/` - Retrieves the list of orders associated with the authenticated user.